rwaldron/tc39-notes/es8/2017-03/mar-22.md

 `Number.toFixed()`/`toPrecision`/toExponential`

-AWB: when i looked at it it looked like it was a superflous paragraphs with those three methods.
+AWB: When i looked at it it looked like it was a superflous paragraphs with those three methods.
 WHen I looked at the spec these all just looked superflous.

 BT: But this...I agree with that notion, this PR amounts to deleting those extra paragraphs that you mentioned.